Restarted Halpern PDHG for Linear Programming: Numerical experiments

-\section{Numerical experiments}
+With the same logic, all other theoretical results stated in previous sections (i.e., Theorem \ref{thm:adaptive-restart}, Theorem \ref{thm:stage-1}, Theorem \ref{thm:stage-2} and Theorem \ref{thm:infeas}) can be derived for $\mathrm{r^2HPDHG}$ in parallel to the analysis for rHPDHG with a factor of $2$ improvement.

+\section{{Numerical experiments}}

-In this section, we present cuHPDLP, a GPU-based FOM LP solver based on rHPDHG.
-We compare cuHPDLP with cuPDLP, a GPU-implemented LP solver based on raPDHG, which has strong numerical performance and was shown to have comparable performance to Gurobi for solving LP on standard benchmark sets~\cite{lu2023cupdlp}.
-The major message of this section is that cuHPDLP can achieve comparable to cuPDLP, demonstrating its potential to be an alternative base routine of FOM-based LP solver.
-The solver is available at \href{https://github.com/jinwen-yang/cuHPDLP}{https://github.com/jinwen-yang/cuHPDLP}.
+In this section, we present HPDLP, a GPU-based FOM LP solver based on rHPDHG/$\mathrm{r^2HPDHG}$.
+We compare rHPDHG and $\mathrm{r^2HPDHG}$ with cuPDLP, a GPU-implemented LP solver based on raPDHG, which was shown to have comparable performance to Gurobi for solving LP on standard benchmark sets~\cite{lu2023cupdlp}.
+The major message of this section is that rHPDHG can achieve comparable to cuPDLP while there is speedup of $\mathrm{r^2HPDHG}$ over cuPDLP, demonstrating their potential to be alternative base routines of FOM-based LP solver.

 {\bf Benchmark dataset.} We use \texttt{MIP Relaxations} as our benchmark set, which contain 383 instances curated from root-node LP relaxation of mixed-integer programming problems from MIPLIB 2017 collection~\cite{gleixner2021miplib}.
 383 instances are selected from MIPLIB 2017 to construct \texttt{MIP Relaxations} based on the same criteria as~\cite{applegate2021practical, lu2023cupdlp}.
 The dataset is further split into three classes based on the number of nonzeros (nnz) in the constraint matrix, as shown in Table \ref{tab:miplib-size}.